 Frequently Asked Questions

-Income Tax Pro tries to answer as many questions as we can throughout the tax year, however, we can't always keep up, especially around the annual income tax due date.
+Income Tax Pro tries to answer as many questions as we can throughout the tax year.
+We can't always keep up, especially around the annual income tax due date.
 We created this web page in hopes of answering the most frequently asked questions received through our contact us email form.

 Income tax forms don't look, print, or work right?